joereynolds/jn/README.md

 - All your notes managed as files.
 No databases or sign-ups
 - Create, remove, share and search your notes from the comfort of the terminal
 - Small.
-100kb and shrinking with every release while still growing features
+Like, less than a megabyte

 https://github.com/user-attachments/assets/621e4940-ab84-4e12-8599-f601a14df3f5